aineshdas1/MAT496_capstone_project/README.md

 * [DONE] Step 6: Reporting Engine: Implement the logic to synthesize distinct agent interviews into a cohesive final guide.
 * [DONE] Step 7: Visualization: Develop a Colab-compatible HTML dashboard to render the final output and research statistics.
 * [DONE] Step 8: Final Integration & Delivery: Compile all components into a single, executable `recipe_nutrition_analyst.ipynb` notebook and verified functionality.

+## Conclusion
+I had planned to achieve a system that could autonomously research and present complex food data.
+I think I have achieved the conclusion satisfactorily.

+The agent successfully breaks down a broad topic (like "Margherita Pizza") into specific sub-domains, gathers factual information from the web, and presents it in a structured format with citations.
+The addition of the HTML dashboard makes the output user-friendly and visually appealing, demonstrating that LangGraph can be used to build polished, end-to-end applications.